THE READER’S CHARACTER AS THE FOCUS

 The result is that you learn card meanings, spread logic, and systematic interpretive methods, grounding readings in a stable interpretive framework.
 This does not outsource your conscience; it submits your impressions to a discipline that can correct you.
 Without this Hierophant dimension, Tarot risks becoming mostly a mirror of the reader’s subjectivity.

-It also builds confidence.
+The Hierophant also builds confidence.
 You know you have a time-tested process to follow, and you know you’re not simply “making it up.”
 In submitting to received tradition, beginning readers draw on the authority and depth won through the achievements of Tarot ancestors—teachers, writers, lineages, and working readers across centuries.

 Etteilla’s Card-Reading Innovations